pivotal/docs-tap/namespace-provisioner/reference.hbs.md

 # Namespace Provisioner reference

-The Namespace Provisioner reference topics describe known issues and limitations, default resources created, and instructions on adding custom parameters to namespaces.
+The Namespace Provisioner reference topics describes known issues and limitations, default resources created, and instructions on adding custom parameters to namespaces.
 Additionally, it provides information on which parameters cannot be used as they are reserved for the proper functioning of the Namespace Provisioner.